Josefův Důl (Jablonec nad Nisou District): History

+Demographics

 Transport

 There is a railway station in Josefův Důl.
 The Josefův Důl–Smržovka local railway starts here.

 Sport

 Known as "the gateway to Jizera Mountains", Josefův Důl is a popular destination for skiers, hikers and cyclists.
 There is a small ski resort.

 Sights

 The main landmark of Josefův Důl is the Church of the Transfiguration of Christ with a 45 m high tower.
 It was built in the pseudo-Gothic style in 1862–1865.
 The interior fittings house three valuable altar paintings by Wilhelm Kandler.

 The Chapel of the Visitation of the Virgin Mary in Karlov was built in the Baroque style in 1803 and rebuilt into its current form in 1865.
 It replaced an old wooden chapel from 1762.